jeeva112005/sql-data-warehouse-project/README.md

 ---

-## License⭐
+## ⭐ License
  This projec licensed under the [MIT License) (LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-## About Me⭐
+## 👨‍🎓  About Me
 Hi there!
-I'm "Baraa Khatib Salkini, also known as Data With Baraa**.
-I'm an IT professional and passionate YouTuber on a mission to share knowl enjoyable and engaging!
+Im Jeevananthan.v , Im a Artificial intelligence and Data science student final year and Im here to share about my knowledege!